FlavScents AInsights Entry for Butyl Isovalerate (CAS: 109-19-3)

 4. Use in Flavors

-Butyl isovalerate is widely used in fruit flavor formulations, particularly in apple, pear, and tropical fruit profiles.
-It serves as an impact note, enhancing the authenticity and freshness of fruit flavors.
-Typical use levels in finished food products range from 1 to 20 ppm, with higher concentrations used in more intense flavor applications.
-The compound is stable under typical food processing conditions, though it may degrade under extreme heat or acidic conditions.
+Butyl isovalerate is widely used in flavor formulations, particularly in fruit-flavored products such as candies, beverages, and desserts.
+It serves as an impact note, enhancing the fruity character of these products.
+Typical use levels in finished food or beverages range from 1 to 50 ppm, with industry-typical levels around 10 ppm.
+The compound is stable under typical processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature